 - PRT rosters are approved by the institution’s CEO and the IEPI Coordinating Group.

-- Three PRT visits are hosted at the college or district with the first two visits held in one semester/quarter and the third visit conducted the following term.
+- Three PRT visits are hosted at the college or district with the first two visits held in one semester/quarter and the second visit conducted the following term.

 - The PRT helps the college or district team develop an Innovation and Effectiveness Plan (I&EP) that addresses the specified Areas of Focus.